Cosmian/kms/documentation/docs/kmip_2_1/_certify.md

 The KMIP implementation does not:

-- specify how the signer is selected and whther self-signing is allowed
+- specify how the signer is selected and whether self-signing is allowed
 - specify how the certificate extensions are provided
 - and only supports Certificate Signing Request (CSR) and certifying public keys